openstack/horizon/doc/source/install/from-source.rst

    ``/etc/apache2/sites-available/horizon.conf``.
-   The template in DevStack is a good example of the file. http://git.openstack.org/cgit/openstack-dev/devstack/tree/files/apache-horizon.template Or, if you previously generated an ``openstack_dashboard/wsgi/horizon.wsgi`` you can automatically generate an apache configuration file
+   The template in DevStack is a good example of the file. http://git.openstack.org/cgit/openstack-dev/devstack/tree/files/apache-horizon.template Or you can automatically generate an apache configuration file.
+If you previously generated an ``openstack_dashboard/horizon_wsgi.py`` file it will use that, otherwise will default to using ``openstack_dashboard/wsgi.py``

    .. code-block:: console